The Unspoken Burden Of Constant Reliability

 You’re visible, yet invisible.

-Strength Often Replaces Permission to Be Human
+Strength Often Replaces Permission To Be Human

 When you’re “the strong one,” specific feelings begin seeming inappropriate.